enjoiz/Privesc/README.md

 ## Privesc

-Windows batch script that finds misconfiguration issues which can lead to privilege escalation.</br>
+Windows batch and PowerShell script that finds misconfiguration issues which can lead to privilege escalation.</br>
-Script uses accesschk.exe from Sysinternals.
+Batch script uses accesschk.exe from Sysinternals.
 This executable is mandatory.</br>
 Few checks also use Listdlls.exe and pipelist.exe from Sysinternals.
 Those executables are optional.

 ## Usage: